nazimur-rahiman/sparkle-dental/site/content/about-us/_index.md

   heading: 'Continuing Dental Education '
   description: >
     We are passionate about being the best in the field.
-Attending workshops and conferences under guidance of pioneers of national and international repute, allows  us to learn, improve  and discover viable ways to improve on the patient care.
+Attending workshops and conferences under guidance of pioneers of National and International repute, allows  us to learn, improve  and discover viable ways to improve on the patient care.
   image1: